-JFH Law are committed to providing transparent and comprehensive information to clients about our fees.
+At JFH Law we are committed to providing transparent and comprehensive information to clients about our fees.

-Our hourly rates are reviewed on the 1st April each year and clients are informed of any changes.
-These hourly rates are currently:
+Our hourly rates are reviewed on the 1st of April each year and rest assured that you will always be informed of any changes.
+The hourly rates are currently:

 We normally bill monthly, unless otherwise agreed.
 Our bills are due for payment within 28 days of their date of issue.